 4. GRADING 4.1.
-Grading a seminar paper Assessment elementUnsatisfactorySatisfactoryAbove averageOrganisationThe paper is not organised in a logical sequence and lacks structure.The paper is well-structured, with a clear introduction, the main part of the text and the conclusion.main part of the text and the conclusion.The paper is well-structured, with a clear introduction, the main part of the text and the conclusion, with an excellent logical connections between all parts.Terminology, writing styleWords and terms are not in line with the official terminology.
-The writing style is not appropriate, sentences are too long, with modest vocabulary and many grammar mistakes.Words and terms are in line with the official terminology.
-The writing style is appropriate, sentence structure is clear, vocabulary is appropriate and there are few grammar mistakes.Words and terms are not in line with the topic and demonstrate that the student understands their meaning.
-The writing style is excellent, sentences are clear and concise, vocabulary is rich and there are no grammar mistakes.Quoting and referencingSources are not listed.
-References are not in line with the topic and demonstrate a superficial research approach.Sources are listed, but incomplete and contain mistakes.
-References are in line with the topic and demonstrate a statisfactory research approach.Sources are listed correctly, completely and consistently.
-References are appropriate, their list is long and comprehensive, and demonstrates a thorough research approach.
-4.2.
+Grading a seminar paper main part of the text and excellent logical connect Terminology, writing st with modest vocabulary sentence structure is clea and demonstrate that the no grammar mistakes.
+Quoting and referencing Sources are listed, but in rganisation The paper is not organised in a logical sequence and lacks structure.
+The paper is well-structured, with a clear introduction, the main part of the text and the conclusion.
+The paper is well-structured, with a clear introduction, the main part of the text and the conclusion, with an ccellent logical connections between all parts. erminology, writing style Words and terms are not in line with the official terminology.
+The writing style is not appropriate, sentences are too long, ith modest vocabulary and many grammar mistakes.
+Words and terms are in line with the official terminology.
+The writing style is appropriate, entence structure is clear, vocabulary is appropriate and there are few grammar mistakes.
+Words and terms are in line with the official terminology and terms are in line with the official terminology.
+The writing style is rich and there are or grammar mistakes. uoting and referencing Sources are not listed.
+References are not in line with the topic and demonstrate a superficial research approach. ources are listed, but incomplete and contain mistakes.
+References are in line with the topic and demonstrate a satisfactory research approach. ources are listed correctly, completely and consistently.
+References are appropriate, their list is long and comprehensive, and demonstrates a thorough 4.2.
 Grading a midterm / written and oral exams examples of course cont concepts using example correctly and thoroughly UnsatisfactorySatisfactoryAbove averageThe student answers questions from memory, without a deeper understanding.
 They don't know nor use key terms and concepts.
-They can't apply nor give examples of course contents.
-Concepts using examples.The student can reproduce key terms and new knowledge easily, understands the course matter, explains terms and concepts using examples.The student can analyse, synthetize and evaluate the knowledge.
-They notice regularities, explain the course matter correctly and thoroughly, and can logically connect and explain terms and concepts using examples.
+They can't apply nor give xamples of course contents.The student can reproduce key terms and new knowledge easily, understands the course matter, explains terms and oncepts using examples.The student can analyse, synthetize and evaluate the knowledge.
+They notice regularities, explain the course matter orrectly and thoroughly, and can logically connect and explain terms and concepts using examples.
 They find solutions that have not been offered before.
 They notice a correlation with related matter.
 Active attendance 70-75% attendance 76-86% attendance 87-100% attendance Drawn mind map Solved case studies 2 points 4 points 7 points 3 points Sominor nonor 2 3 4 5 4.3.
-Forming the final grade according to assessment elements Seminar paper 5 points 7 points 8 points 10 points according to assessment crements 2 3 4 5 Midterm / Written exam 50-64.9% 65-79.9% 80-89.9% 90-100% 25 points 30 points 35 points 40 points Oral array 2 3 5 5 Oral exam 25 points 30 points 35 points 40 points
+Forming the final grade according to assessment elements Seminar paper 5 points 7 points 8 points 10 points according to assessment cientents 2 3 4 5 Midterm / Written exam 50-64.9% 65-79.9% 80-89.9% 90-100% 25 points 30 points 35 points 40 points Oral exam 2 3 5 5 Orai exam 25 points 30 points 35 points 40 points